benzenwen/benzenwen.github.io/_posts/2015-02-03-Radio-Shack-Amazon-Locker.md

 Sprint are circling like vultures for its
 [retail space](http://www.wired.com/2015/02/amazon-radioshack/)(Wired).

+As a card-carrying computer nerd of the 80's, my first computer was a TRS-80 Model I 4k.
+That's four kilobytes of RAM.
+I have two Radio Shack soldering irons and countless electronic doodads.
+But it's been a while since I needed anything more than batteries from them.

 In early 2013, a friend of mine shipped me a package via an [Amazon Locker](http://www.amazon.com/b/ref=amb_link_366591722_2?_encoding=UTF8&node=6442600011).
 The locker happened to be in a mostly desolate Radio Shack near my